upspin/upspin/doc/signup.md

 (Your public key is needed for securing and sharing Upspin files, and it's safe to share.)

-**Pay attention to the text in the output about remembering your "secret seed".
-It provides a way to regenerate your keys if you lose them.**
+**Again, make sure to write down your "secret seed" and do not lose it.**

 _Note: If used interactively with a shell that keeps a command history, using `keygen` with the `-secretseed` option may cause the secret to be saved in the history file.